openvinotoolkit/model_server/README.md

 - [Directed Acyclic Graph Scheduler](docs/dag_scheduler.md) Connect multiple models to deploy complex processing solutions and reduce overhead of sending data back and forth.
 - [Custom nodes in DAG pipelines](docs/custom_node_development.md) Model inference or data transformations can be implemented by a custom node C/C++ implementation loaded as an external library.
 - [Serving stateful models](docs/stateful_models.md).
 Serve models that operate on sequences of data and maintain state between inference requests.
+- [Binary format of the input data](binary_input.md).
+Input data can be sent in JPEG or PNG format to reduce traffic and offload the client applications.

 **Note:** OVMS has been tested on RedHat*, CentOS* and Ubuntu*.
 Publicly released docker images are based on CentOS and UBI.
 They are stored in: